Ifrit-Fire/Advanced-Adapters/README.md

 ### Adding To Your Project
 All adapters are found within the `lib` directory.
 Each adapter is a standalone class file which you can copy and paste into your eclipse project.
 If using Android Studio, you can import the module directly into your app instead.

-Everything found within `app` is the source code for the Google Play store demo app *(coming soon)*.
+Everything found within `app` is the source code for the Google Play store [demo app](https://play.google.com/store/apps/details?id=com.sawyer.advadapters.app&hl=en "Advanced-Adapters Demo App").
 You can also use it for seeing how to use the adapters.

 ### License